mark-thompson01/MTPortfolio/README.md

 - Do deeper dives in PowerShell and Bash shell scripting.
 - Begin with basic Python scripting.
 - Build labs based on Cisco CCNA studies.
-- Prepare myself for the role of a IT System Administrator.
+- Prepare myself for the role of an IT System Administrator.

 ---